Kakuryū Rikisaburō: Retirement

+After retirement

+On 27 December 2023 the Sumo Association announced that Kakuryū would inherit the Otowayama elder stock, which had been vacated earlier in the year by former maegashira Tenkaihō.
+Additionally, he was given approval to branch off from Michinoku stable and form his own stable, Otowayama stable, with two wrestlers and the Sumo Association's most senior tokoyama going along.
+The stable is located in a three-story building in Sumida, Tokyo that was previously used by the local government before being renovated for use by sumo wrestlers.

+In March 2024, it was announced that he would take on the role of ringside judge starting with the May tournament.
+The following month, his stable hosted both Michinoku stable's head coach and top-ranked wrestler (Ōzeki Kirishima) following the stable's closure.

 Fighting style

 In 2006, at the beginning of his top division career, Kakuryū was one of the lightest men in the division at around 130 kg.
 He made use of his agility by frequently employing henka (sidestepping) to outwit his opponents.
 He steadily put on weight, however, and at the time of his yokozuna promotion was around 154 kg.
 He preferred yotsu-sumo, a style which involves grabbing the opponent's mawashi, or belt, and forcing or throwing him to the edge of the ring.
 His favoured grip was migi-yotsu, with his left hand placed outside and right hand inside his opponent's arms.
 His three most common winning techniques were yori-kiri, the force out, oshi-dashi, the push out, and hataki-komi, the slap down.
 He was also fond of shitatenage, the underarm throw.

 Personal life

 In January 2015 Kakuryū announced his engagement to a fellow Mongolian, Dashnyam Munkhzaya.
 Their first child, a daughter, was born in May 2015, their second, a boy, in May 2017, and their third, a girl, in April 2020.
 Their wedding reception was held in October 2017, with fellow yokozuna Hakuhō among the guests.

 In December 2020 after a two and a half year process, Kakuryū obtained Japanese citizenship, a requirement for staying in the Sumo Association as an elder after retirement, and took the name Mangarajarabu Ananda.